binary-an0ma1y/AWS-CLI-Cheatsheets/Cheatsheets/S3-Cheatsheet.md

 ```text
 aws s3api create-bucket --bucket my-bucket-name123
 ```
-Either of these commands will create a bucket in the default region 'us-east-1'
+Using any one of these two commands will create a bucket in the default region 'us-east-1'

 #### 1.2 Create a bucket in a specified region
 - using 'aws s3'